 The houses in the photo above are part of the hamlet of Portskerra (Port Sgeire, ‘skerry harbour’), which overlooks the western side of the bay and, like Armadale and most of Strathy, sits on a side-road off the A836.

 Melvich itself was arranged along the A-road, with the Melvich Hotel at its western end, right on the Portskerra junction.
-I was staying in that hotel so would basically reach the edge of the village but further.
+I was staying in that hotel so would basically reach the edge of the village but no further.
 Which is just what I did.

 There was a farcical moment in hotel reception, where three people were standing, having apparently rung the bell for attention repeatedly to no avail.
 I, knowing nothing of this, wandered up to the desk and rang the bell and someone appeared almost instantly, much to the consternation of the three.
 I let them check in first; I was in no hurry.